Additive Industries at AMUG 2019, the world’s largest user meeting of additive manufacturing technology professionals

 Maintaining repeatability and reproducibility in LB-PBF starts with controlling the powder used in the build process.
 Ensuring powder evolution occurs in a controlled, monitored way is crucial in ensuring the quality and the repeatability of the parts produced and meeting safety critical applications.
 Learn how Additive Industries achieves the highest level of powder control in the industry through their powder load tool and insitu powder handling systems.

-- Achieving Greater Control in Build Setup and Scan Strategies by Navjeevan Sandhu, Additive Industries North America Inc.
+- Achieving Greater Control in Build Setup and Quality of Parts in Multi-Laser Systems by Dr. Mark Beard, Additive Industries UK & Ireland Ltd.

 Please let us know what time would fit your schedule best so that we can guarantee your space in the key-note and training lab presentations.
 We are looking forward to meeting you at AMUG!